CMA Awards 2022: Everything you need to know for Country Music’s Biggest Night

 Two awards have already been announced ahead of the event.

-Musical Event of the Year WINNER: “Never Wanted To Be That Girl” – Carly Pearce and Ashley McBryde (Producers: Shane McAnally, Josh Osborne)
+Musical Event of the Year WINNER: “Never Wanted To Be That Girl” by Carly Pearce and Ashley McBryde (Producers: Shane McAnally, Josh Osborne)

-Musical Video of the Year WINNER: “’Til You Can’t” – Cody Johnson (Director: Dustin Haney)
+Musical Video of the Year WINNER: “’Til You Can’t” by Cody Johnson (Director: Dustin Haney)

 CMA Awards: Performances